PanDAWMS/panda-docs/docs/source/client/pchain.rst

 The new property ``when`` specifies the condition validation expression that is interpreted by JavaScript.
 :hblue:`self.blah` in the expression represents the input parameter :brown:`blah` of the step that is connected to output data of the parent step.
-If the parent step is successful :hblue:`self.blah` gives :brown:`True` while :hblue:`!self.blah` gives :brown:``.
+If the parent step is successful :hblue:`self.blah` gives :brown:`True` while :hblue:`!self.blah` gives :brown:`False`.
 It is possible to create more complicated expressions using logical operators (:brown:`&&` for AND and :brown:`||` for OR) and parentheses.
 The step is executed when the whole expression gives :brown:`True`.